 Throughout her career, Susan has been recognized with numerous accolades, including being appointed a CBE and receiving a Life Peerage in 2001.
 She holds 32 honorary degrees and is a member of prestigious institutions like the Royal Society of Edinburgh and the French L’Ordre National de la Légion d’Honneur.
 She also served as Adelaide's "Thinker in Residence" from 2004 to 2005, advising the South Australian government on how science and technology could drive economic development.

-Want to book Susan Greenfield for your next event?
+How can I book Susan Greenfield for my next event?

 What topics does Susan Greenfield specialise in?

-Susan Greenfield specialises in talking about neuroscience, technology's impact on the brain, gender equity in science and more.
+Susan Greenfield specialises in discussing neuroscience, technology's impact on the brain, gender equity in science and more.

 What is Susan Greenfield's speaking style like?